header logo

 Sanchez’s childhood was a very difficult one

-A great talent from an early age, Sanchez had to work several part-time jobs to maintain his family.
-It was while earning a living cleaning cars that he realized that football could give him a solution out of all difficulties.
-In a recent HBO documentary, Sanchez said that mom doesn’t like her son working for the family and that.
-But for football, it’s probably the last option and can’t be otherwise.
+A great talent from an early age, Sanchez had to work several part-time jobs to support his family.
+While earning a living by cleaning cars, he realized that football could offer him a way out of hardship.
+In a recent HBO documentary, Sanchez said that his mother didn’t like him working to support the family.
+However, for Sanchez, football was likely his only viable option.

 5. Dani Alves - Football players who grew up poor

-Dani Alves was born on May 6, 1983, in Juazeiro, Brazil, to Domingos, his father, and Dona Lucia, his mother.
-His mother worked as a housewife, while his father was a farmer, with whom he worked alongside.
-He would wake up at 4 a.m. to accompany his father to the fields, which were located about 30 km away, helping his father tirelessly.
+Dani Alves was born on May 6, 1983, in Juazeiro, Brazil, to his father, Domingos, and his mother, Dona Lucia.
+His mother was a housewife, while his father was a farmer, whom he worked alongside.
+He would wake up at 4 a.m. to accompany his father to the fields about 30 km away, working tirelessly to help him.

 Former defender Dani Alves’ unfrustrating difficulties